learn-co-curriculum/react-hooks-react-router-intro/README.md

   pass an empty string or a title here.

 - `url`: This is the URL for the new history entry.
-The browser will not attempt to load this URL after it calls pushState().
+The browser will not attempt to load this URL after it calls pushState.

-Why don't we go ahead and create a new url in our browser
+Go ahead and navigate to a new URL in our browser:

 ```js
 const newState = {